Jarmos-san/hugo-blog/content/2020-06-16---datascience-misconceptions.md

 Well because I want the community to not be misguided.

-To reiterate the statement, let me give you an example of a real-life incident as described by another writer, `Rahul Agarwal <https://medium.com/u/e8cce06956c9?source=post_page-----28fcbedf2811---------------------->`_.
+To reiterate the statement, let me give you an example of a real-life incident as described by another writer, [Rahul Agarwal](https://medium.com/u/e8cce06956c9?source=post_page-----28fcbedf2811----------------------).

-Rahul Agarwal, in his article — `*Don’t Democratize Data Science* <https://www.google.com/search?client=firefox-b-d&q=define+reiterate>`_, stated an instance of an interview where the candidate was experienced & was perhaps self-taught too. [#second]_
+Rahul Agarwal, in his article — [Don’t Democratize Data Science](https://towardsdatascience.com/dont-democratize-data-science-bd638c4e7957), stated an instance of an interview where the candidate was experienced & was perhaps self-taught too.
+[2]

 Quoting from his article;

-	*…He explained the higher-level concepts well enough that I decided to dig a little deeper into his mathematical understanding of the techniques he had applied in his projects.
+>*…He explained the higher-level concepts well enough that I decided to dig a little deeper into his mathematical understanding of the techniques he had applied in his projects.
 And that was where things changed…*

 His account of the interview is a prime example of an individual who relied solely on just skimming through tutorials, creating projects one after the other & building a sound portfolio.
 Suffice to say, just learning *how to code* isn’t going to take you far enough.